 Remember that the absence management process will operate separately and independently of any disciplinary procedure and that caution should be exercised in applying these thresholds or trigger points regardless, without due consideration of each situation, as the frequent or short sickness absence might be caused by an underlying health condition amounting to a disability.

-4. Explain how long-term sickness absences are managed
+4. Management of long-term sickness absences

 When dealing with longer-term sickness, you will need to have a separate procedure in place.
 Some points to consider include: